A Bayesian Additive Regression Tree Model for Learning Conditional Average Treatment Effects in Regression Discontinuity Designs: Background

 \subsection{Regression Discontinuity Designs}

 We conceptualize the treatment effect estimation problem via a quartet of random variables $(Y, X, Z, U)$.
 The variable $Y$ is the outcome variable; the variable $X$ is the running variable; the variable $Z$ is the treatment assignment indicator variable; and the variable $U$ represents additional, possibly unobserved, causal factors.
-What specifically makes this correspond to an RDD is that we stipulate that $Z = \mathbb{I}(X > c)$, for cutoff $c$.
+We suppose that realizations of $(Y_i, X_i, Z_i)$ for $i = 1, \dots, n$ are independent and identically distributed.
+What specifically makes this correspond to an RDD is that we stipulate that $Z = \mathbb{I}(X > c)$, for cutoff $c$\footnote{Treatment could be assigned to all units below the cutoff, rather than above, but this is irrelevant for identification, so we define treatment for units above the cutoff without loss of generality}.
+More precisely, this corresponds to a \textbf{sharp} RDD, which is the main focus of this paper\footnote{The other form of RDD commonly used in applied literature is the so-called \textbf{fuzzy} RDD, in which treatment is assigned with some probability $0 < P(Z=1 \mid X=c) < 1$ for units above the cutoff}.
 For the remainder of this paper we assume $c = 0$ without loss of generality.

-Figure \ref{cdag} depicts a causal diagram representing the assumed causal relationships between these variables.
-Two key features of this diagram are one, that $X$ blocks the impact of $U$ on $Z$: in other words, $X$ satisfies the back-door criterion for learning causal effects of $Z$ on $Y$ (more about this shortly; for details about the back-door criterion in causal graphs, see section 3.3 in \citet{pearl2009causality}).
-And two, $X$ and $U$ are not descendants of $Z$.

-Using this causal diagram, we may express $Y$ as some function of its graph parents, the random variables $(X,Z,U)$: In principle, we may obtain draws of $Y$ by first drawing $(X,Z,U)$ according to their joint distribution and then applying the function $F$.
+We may express $Y$ as some function of the random variables $(X,Z,U)$: In principle, we may obtain draws of $Y$ by first drawing $(X,Z,U)$ according to their joint distribution and then applying the function $F$.
 Similarly, we may relate this formulation to the potential outcomes framework straightforwardly:

 Here, draws of $(Y^1, Y^0)$ may be obtained (in principle) by drawing $(X,Z,U)$ from their joint distribution and using only the $(X,U)$ elements as arguments in the above two equations, ``discarding'' the drawn value of $Z$.
 Note that this construction implies the {\em consistency} condition: $Y = Y^1 Z + Y^0 ( 1 - Z)$.
 Likewise, this construction implies the {\em no interference} condition because each $Y_i$ is considered to be produced with arguments ($X_i, Z_i, U_i)$ and not those from other units $j$; in particular, in constructing $Y_i$, $F$ does not take $Z_j$ for $j \neq i$ as an argument.